isomerpages/mol-services/index.md

         button: I want to...
         url: /overview
     - infobar:
-        title: Guides to SG Life
+        title: Guides to living in SG
         subtitle:
         description: Step-by-step guides for you, when you need it the most
         button: See all guides
         url: /starting-out
-    - resources:
-        title: Media
-        subtitle: Learn more
-        button: View More

 ---